 Dual Enrollment Academy

 Looking to earn college credit while still in high school?
-Consider WCTC’s Dual Enrollment Academy, and earn credit in the Printing and Publishing, Tool and Die/CNC or Welding/Fabrication areas.
+Consider WCTC’s Dual Enrollment Academy, and earn credit in the Printing and Publishing, Tool and Die/CNC, Welding/Fabrication or Baking and Pastry Production areas.

 WCTC’s Dual Enrollment Academy is designed to provide high school seniors with a head start in jobs in high-demand fields while providing them an opportunity to earn college credits – prior to high school graduation.
 The initiative awards participants with a WCTC certificate (upon successful completion) along with high school credits.

 Students will spend the majority of their school day, both fall and spring semesters of their senior year, at WCTC participating in the Dual Enrollment Academy.
 There is no cost to the high school student for participation in this program; however, students will be required to provide their own safety equipment (e.g. shoes or goggles), school supplies and transportation to and from WCTC.

 Beyond gaining college credit, participation in the Dual Enrollment Academy helps high school students ease the transition from high school to post-secondary education, giving them insight into college academics.
 The initiative also benefits business and industry by having an immediate impact on private-sector employers looking for skilled talent.